MobSF/Mobile-Security-Framework-MobSF/README.md

 If you liked MobSF and find it useful, please consider donating.

-*It's easy to build open source, try maintaining a project once.
+*It's easy to build open source, maintaining one is a different another story.
 Long live open source!*

 ## Documentation